 Spring weather has me ready to clean out my closet and get ready for summer.
-I rounded up over 13 t-shirt refashion ideas to get inspired about refreshing old shirts into fun, new tops!
+I rounded up over 18 t-shirt refashion ideas to get inspired about refreshing old shirts into fun, new tops!
 These are great sewing projects for beginners, especially if you’re new to knits, because you aren’t spending a bunch of money on fabric.
 If you spread the word, your friends and neighbors will give you their handmedowns to makeover for free, too!
+This list is strictly for taking a tshirt and making it into a different style tshirt; if you’re looking for ways to use up tshirt material like into a bag, check out this other post: 25+ ways to repurpose old t shirts.

 What’s the biggest issue you have when it comes to refashioning tshirts?
 I think lots of these would be perfect for refashioning boxy men’s shirts into more feminine shirts for women.
 I’m having trouble choosing which one to sew for summer next, let me know your favorite t-shirt refashion ideas!